 You can access and print out your grades anytime through Blink by accessing your unofficial transcript.
+Our grading system converts your letter grades to grade points.
 If you're curious about what your GPA might be depending on what you're expecting for grades, we've put together a few resources to help you out.

 Good Academic Standing

 Check your academic catalog to see what qualifies as good academic standing for your school or to learn more about Bethel’s grading system.

 Your grades are protected under Bethel's confidentiality policy and are only available to you.
 If you’d like to release your grades and academic status to a parent, guardian, or spouse, please complete a release form.